-Except for children in the 5-day morning pre-k class and the PM class, at least one of your child's regular classroom teachers will be in his/her lunch bunch session each day.
+With the exception of children in the 5 day morning pre-k class and the PM class, at least one of your child's regular classroom teachers will be in his/her lunch bunch session each day.
 Three year olds stay in their own classrooms and the 5 day pre-ks are divided among the other classrooms, depending on the day.
 The PM class has its own designated teachers.